Harry Potter and the Chamber of Secrets (film): Plot

-A book page in Hermione's hand identifies the monster as a basilisk, a giant serpent that kills people who make direct eye contact with it; the petrified victims only saw it indirectly.
-The school staff learns Ginny has been taken into the Chamber, and nominate Lockhart to save her.
-Harry and Ron find Lockhart preparing to flee, exposing him as a fraud.
+Ginny is taken into the Chamber, and the teachers nominate Lockhart to save her; Harry and Ron find Lockhart preparing to flee and expose him as a fraud.
 Deducing that Myrtle was the Muggle-born girl that the basilisk killed, they find the Chamber's entrance in the bathroom she haunts.
-Once inside, Lockhart tries to stop Harry and Ron by using a memory charm.
-However, because he seized Ron's broken wand, the spell backfires, erasing Lockhart's memory and causing a cave-in that separates Harry from Ron and Lockhart.
+Once inside, Lockhart tries to erase Harry and Ron's memories and take the credit, but his spell backfires when he uses Ron's broken wand, erasing his memory and causing a cave-in, separating Harry from Ron and Lockhart.

-Harry enters the Chamber alone and finds Ginny unconscious, guarded by Riddle.
-Riddle turns out to be Slytherin's heir and Voldemort's younger self.
-He used the diary to manipulate Ginny into reopening the Chamber.
-After Harry expresses his loyalty to Dumbledore, the latter's pet phoenix Fawkes arrives with the Sorting Hat, causing Riddle to summon the basilisk.
-Fawkes blinds the basilisk, and the Sorting Hat produces the Sword of Gryffindor, with which Harry battles the basilisk.
-After a struggle, he kills it but is poisoned by one of its fangs.

-Despite his injury, Harry stabs the diary with the basilisk fang, destroying Riddle and reviving Ginny.
-Fawkes' tears heal Harry, who returns to Hogwarts with his friends and a baffled Lockhart, earning Dumbledore's praise and Hagrid's release.
-Harry accuses Lucius, Dobby's master, of planting the diary in Ginny's cauldron, and tricks him into freeing Dobby.
-The basilisk's victims are healed, Hermione reunites with Harry and Ron, and Hagrid is released from Azkaban.
+Harry enters the Chamber alone and finds Ginny unconscious and Riddle - Slytherin's heir and Voldemort's younger self - who reveals he used the diary to manipulate Ginny into reopening the Chamber.
+Harry expresses his loyalty to Dumbledore, whose pet phoenix Fawkes arrives with the Sorting Hat.
+Riddle summons the basilisk, who Fawkes blinds, and the Sorting Hat produces the Sword of Gryffindor, which Harry uses to kill the basilisk after a battle, but is poisoned by one of its fangs.
+Despite being injured, Harry stabs the diary with the basilisk fang, destroying Riddle and reviving Ginny.
+Harry is healed by Fawkes' tears and returns to Hogwarts with his friends and a baffled Lockhart.
+Harry learns that Dobby's master is Lucius, whom he accuses of planting the diary in Ginny's cauldron, and tricks him into freeing Dobby.
+Dumbledore is reinstated as headmaster, the basilisk's victims are healed, Hermione reunites with her friends, and Hagrid is released from Azkaban.